Martha Hill

-Martha Hill (December 1, 1900 – November 19, 1995) was one of the most influential American dance instructors in history.
-She was the first Director of Dance at the Juilliard School, and held that position for almost 35 years.
+Martha Hill (December 1, 1900 – November 19, 1995) was an American dance instructor with wide influence.
+She founded innovative programs at Bennington College and Connecticut College, and was the first Director of Dance at the Juilliard School, a position she held for almost 35 years.

+After her death, the New York Times called her "of incalculable importance in the develolpment of modern dance in America."

 Early life

 Hill was born in East Palestine, Ohio.
 She attended the Battle Creek Normal School of Physical Education in Battle Creek, Michigan, graduating in 1920.
 She took over the position of dance instructor, teaching ballet and Swedish gymnastics for the next three years.
 In 1923, she was hired as dance instructor at Kansas State Teachers College.
-Hill taught there for three years, moving to New York City in 1926.
+Hill taught there for three years, then moved to[New York City in 1926.